elephantscale/es-training-new/search-common/slides/InvertedIndex.md

 ## Inverted Index

   * Each document has an id and a list of terms.
-  * For each term “t” we must store a list of all documents that contain “t”.
+  * For each term "t" we must store a list of all documents that contain "t".
   * Identify each document by its id.

 <img src="../../assets/images/solr/3rd-party/Inverted-Index-01.png" style="width:40%;"/> <!-- {"left" : 2.82, "top" : 3.51, "height" : 4.14, "width" : 4.6} -->